61. The Big Pavilion

 Date: 1909-1960

-It was a great sensation.
-No building before or since has come to symbolize “Saugatuck” more than has the Big Pavilion dance hall and movie theater, which opened to a huge crowd on the 4th of July, 1909.
-Electricity had not yet come to Saugatuck so the 5,000 flashing lights on the interior arches and an additional 5,000 lights on the exterior were powered by a separate generating system.
+It was a sensation.
+No building before or since has come to symbolize “Saugatuck” more than the Big Pavilion dance hall, which opened to a huge crowd on the 4th of July, 1909.
+Electricity had not yet come to Saugatuck so the 5,000 flashing lights on the interior arches and an additional 5,000 lights on the exterior were powered by an in-house generating system.
 It was the second largest dance hall in America, and steamships and the Interurban train brought as many as a thousand people a day to its doors.
 The music was hot and the dancing was extraordinary.
-Ice cream was available on the dance floor level, and drinks were served in a huge bar below.
-It also included a movie theater that proved to be a popular place to leave the kids.
-The huge waterside dock was used for community water festivals and for public docking.
+Ice cream was available on the dance floor level, and, after the repeal of Prohibition, drinks were served in a huge bar below.
+The addition of a movie theater, that showed a different film every night, proved to be a popular place to leave the kids.
+The huge waterside dock was used for community water festivals and public docking.
 A mysterious fire destroyed the building on May 6, 1960.